Citolab/qti-convert/README.md

 # @citolab/qti-convert

-Welcome to **@citolab/qti-convert**, a tool for converting QTI 2.x (Question and Test Interoperability) to QTI 3.
-This package can be seamlessly integrated into your workflow as either a command line tool or a library for JavaScript/TypeScript applications.
+Welcome to **@citolab/qti-convert**, a tool for converting and transforming QTI.
+This package has scripts that can be executed from the command line and contains functions that can be integrated in JavaScript/TypeScript applications.

 ## Installation